r3sh4pe/over-the-wire/bandit.md

 Username: bandit29 <br>

 - Clone the repo (with the right port)
-- readme implies der could be development bransches
+- readme implies der could be development branches
 - list branches and serch for the flag
 - look into the file